Moduli of hybrid curves I: Variations of canonical measures: Hybrid deformation spaces and moduli of hybrid curves

-Notice that $\rsf_\pi^\hyb$ consists of three different types of points: it decomposes naturally as
+Notice that $\rsf_\pi^\hyb$ consists of three different types of points:

-for the following three sets: \begin{itemize} \item $\Pty_\pi^0$ is the set of all points in $\rsf_\pi^{\hyb}$, which are smooth points of some component $C_v$ of their corresponding fiber.
-More formally, we can write this set as (see \eqref{eq:smooth_points_normalized} and \eqref{eq:definition_S_pi^hyb})
+for the following three sets: \begin{itemize}[leftmargin = 2em] \item $\Pty_\pi^0$ is the set of all points in $\rsf_\pi^{\hyb}$, which are smooth points of some Riemann surface component of their fiber.
+Formally, we can write $\Pty_\pi^0$ as (see \eqref{eq:smooth_points_normalized})